 Does the agent know the area well?

-If you’re searching in an unfamiliar area, you need to rely on your agent.
+If you’re house hunting in an unfamiliar area, you’ll probably need to rely on your agent.
 This means finding someone who knows the community well.
 The right agent can give you a clear and honest understanding of what it’s like to live there.

 Does the agent have experience with remote sales?

-While a real estate agent may be a rock star among local buyers, they may not be as well equipped to handle a remote purchase.
-Without you being there in person to visit homes or discuss your options, your agent needs to be comfortable interacting with a remote buyer.
+While a real estate agent may be a rock star among local buyers, they may not have as much experience handling remote purchases.
+If you’re not there in person to visit homes or discuss your options, your agent needs to be comfortable interacting with a remote buyer.

-Agents handling remote purchases also must be technically savvy.
-You’ll be relying on their technical prowess to take high-quality photos and videos that give you a complete picture of each home, in addition to being able to set up and attend necessary live meetings and discussions.
+Agents handling remote home purchases also should be technologically savvy.
+You’ll be relying on them to take high-quality photos and videos that give you a complete picture of each home, in addition to setting up and attending necessary live meetings, discussions, and negotiations.